"I am from Abilene"

 “The eyes of the world are upon you”

 At West Point Eisenhower was a good student, and a better athlete.
 A passionate baseball player, he tried out for the team but didn’t make it.
 He later said, “Not making the baseball team at West Point was one of the greatest disappointments of my life, maybe my greatest.”
 He turned his attention to football then cheerleading, always leading the team.
-In 1915, Ike graduated in the top third of his class
+In 1915, Ike graduated from West Point, 64th out of 164 students academically, and 125th in discipline.

 The Army valued Eisenhower for his organizational and coaching skills.
 Rather than sending him to fight in World War I, he was kept in the US.
 His first assignment was Fort Sam Houston where he met his future wife Mamie Doud.
 Later, he trained aspiring officers and ran a tank school.
 Ike continued to advance his army career, learning, coaching football, and commanding posts throughout the world.
 On December 7, 1941, Eisenhower’s skills were called upon to fight in World War II.